What we’re about

 Upcoming events (4+)

-See all- Bataille's Inner Experience: Dramatization and TormentLink visible for attendees
+See all- Bataille's Inner Experience: The superiority of Nietzsche over ProustLink visible for attendees

-You can find all texts in the Google folder linked at the BOTTOM of this description -- scroll all the way down (also for Zoom link) 👇
+You can find all Bataille texts in the Google folder linked at the BOTTOM of this description (also the Zoom link) -- scroll all the way down 👇

-Please take the time to read and reflect on the readings prior to the meeting.
+Please take the time to read and reflect on the reading prior to the meeting.
 Everyone is welcome to attend, but speaking priority will be given to people who have read the text.

 - Bataille's aesthetics: the rift with Surrealism